Icinga/icinga2-powershell-module/doc/10-Basic-Arguments.md

 ## -ForceCertificateGeneration (optional)

 The module will generate the certificates in general only if one of the required files is missing.
-By setting this parameter to $TRUE, the module will force the re-creation of the certificates.
+By adding this parameter to your call, the module will force the re-creation of the certificates.

 Default value: **$FALSE**